- Salesforce CPQ end of sale does not require immediate migration, but it does require intentional planning

 How long should teams plan for a CPQ EOS transition?

-For most organizations, six to twelve months of preparation is realistic.
-That time includes catalog cleanup, process alignment, cross-functional readiness, and architectural planning—not just implementation.
+For most organizations, six to twelve months of preparation is realistic, including catalog cleanup, process alignment, cross-functional readiness, and architectural planning.